-3. Then start to applying the fabric.
+Then start to adhering the fabric to the pot.
 Just to make sure it all stayed in place, I applied a thin coat of Mod Podge to the fabric once on the pot as well.